Home Our Hope

 This theory is based on the idea that there are two Sabbaths, one for the Jews and one for the Christians.

 God clearly states that the Sabbaths are his, not ours.
-He has only ever declared one weekly Sabbath day.
+He has only ever declared one day of the week to be the Sabbath day.

 3. A Day to Let God Work in Us